tigerbeetle/tigerbeetle/docs/setup/with-docker.md

 ## Debugging panics

-If TigerBeetle panics and you can reproduce the panic, you can get a better stacktrace by switching to a debug image (by using the `:debug` Docker image tag).
+If TigerBeetle panics and you can reproduce the panic, you can get a better stack trace by switching to a debug image (by using the `:debug` Docker image tag).

 ```bash